FergusDevelopmentLLC/foam-api-examples/README.md

-# FOAM API Tutorial / Examples
+# FOAM API Tutorial / Map Examples

 This document provides details on how to make authenticated requests to the FOAM REST API to obtain data to drive various web maps.
 Get started here: https://f-o-a-m.github.io/foam.developer/index.html